microsoft/azure-pipelines-tasks/Tasks/GitHubReleaseV0/README.md

 * **Target:** This is the commit SHA for which the GitHub release will be created.
 By default, the value is $(Build.SourceVersion) which corresponds to the commit for which the build was run.
 If you specify a branch name here(E.g. *master* ), the latest commit from this branch will be used as target.
 This field is ignored when using edit and delete actions.

-* **Tag Source:** This field allows you to configure the tag to be used for a release action.
+* **Tag Source:** This field allows you to choose the tag to be used for a release action.
 It can be done in 2 ways:

-    * Git tag: This option is available only for *create* action.
-If selected, the release will be created using the git tag that is associated with this commit.
+    * Git tag: Choose this option if you want use the tag that is pushed along with the commit.
+The release will be created using the git tag that is associated with this commit.
 If no tag is found for the given commit, the release will not be created.
-If multiple tags are found, the task will throw an error.
+If multiple tags are found, the task will throw an error.This option is available only for *create* action.

-    * User specified tag: When this option is used, the release will be created using the tag mentioned.
-You can also mention the tag using variables, Eg. v\$(MajorVersion).\$(MinorVersion).\$(PatchVersion).
-For release edit and delete actions, it is mandatory to use this option.
+    * User specified tag: Choose this option if you want the task to create a new tag.
+The release will subsequently be created using this new tag.
+You can specify the tag to be created directly or using variables, Eg. v\$(MajorVersion).\$(MinorVersion).\$(PatchVersion).
+If the tag already exists in the repo, then the release will be created for the existing tag.
+This option is available for *create*, *edit* or *delete* actions.
+However, it is the only tag source option for *edit* and *delete* actions.

 * **Release Title:** This is the title that will be used for release creation.
 If left empty, the tag name will be used as the release title.